Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Introduction

 \section{Introduction}

 For many pathogens, infected individuals will shed copies of the pathogen through fecal matter over the course of their infection.
-Viral gene concentrations measured in wastewater samples are a noisy aggregate of the concentrations of genomes generated by infected individuals connected to the wastewater system, and thus provide insight into the dynamics of the spread of an infectious disease.
-While viral gene concentrations collected in wastewater samples have recently become widely available, statistical methods for utilizing such data are in their infancy.
+Viral gene concentrations measured in wastewater samples are a noisy aggregate of the concentrations of genomes generated by infected individuals connected to the wastewater system, and thus provide insight into the dynamics of the spread of an infectious disease \citep{hillary2020wastewater,polo2020making}.
 One promising use for pathogen genome concentrations as data is estimation of the effective reproduction number.
 The effective reproduction number ($R_{t}$), the average number of individuals an infectious person at time $t$ would subsequently infect, is a useful way of describing the state of an infectious disease epidemic.
 When $R_{t}$ is below 1, we expect the number of new infections to decrease; the reverse is true when $R_{t}$ is above 1.
-Statistical models that use observed data to produce timely and accurate estimates of the effective reproduction number from surveillance data (data collected through passive public health surveillance) have an important role to play in an effective public health response to an epidemic.
 In this paper, we develop a new method for estimating the effective reproduction number from pathogen genome concentrations collected from wastewater, and as a bi-product, show how this method can be used to estimate the effective reproduction number from case data as well.

-Recently, a number of studies have shown SARS-CoV-2 (the causative agent of COVID-19) RNA concentrations measured in wastewater provide meaningful information about the spread of SARS-CoV-2.
-For instance, \citet{morvan2022analysis} show that estimates of prevalence based on wastewater RNA closely match estimates based on household prevalence surveys.
-At a much smaller scale, \citet{acer2022quantifying} show that SARS-CoV-2 concentrations passively collected outside of a university isolation hall correspond with the number of infected individuals inside the building.
-Many other studies show SARS-CoV-2 RNA concentrations can correlate with reported cases of COVID-19 \citep{song2021detection,zhan2022relationships}. \citet{zulli2022predicting} show that SARS-CoV-2 RNA also correlates well with case rates. \citet{wade2022understanding} provide a useful introduction to the many sources of uncertainty in the pathogen genome concentration data generation process.
+Recently, a number of studies have evaluated SARS-CoV-2 (the causative agent of COVID-19) RNA concentrations measured in wastewater as a potential data source, comparing them to both prevalence counts, counts of reported cases, and case rates. \citep{morvan2022analysis,acer2022quantifying,song2021detection,zhan2022relationships,zulli2022predicting}. \citet{wade2022understanding} provide a useful introduction to the many sources of uncertainty in the pathogen genome concentration data generation process.